-2400 W Bradley Ave, Champaign • 217-351-2446 Show hotline: 217-351-2446 he United Way of Champaign County is dedicated to bringing people and resources together to create positive change and lasting impact in our community.
+2400 W Bradley Ave, Champaign • 217-351-2568

+Show hotline: 217-351-2446

+Star shows, light shows, science education programs. www.parkland.edu/Audience/Community-Business/ Parkland-Presents/Planetarium he United Way of Champaign County is dedicated to bringing people and resources together to create positive change and lasting impact in our community.
 We focus a portion of funds raised locally on strategies that provide a firm foundation for our youngest residents so they can grow and develop into successful middle and high school students.
 Ultimately, students will graduate with a plan and the skills needed to implement that plan so they can be productive, contributing members of their community.